Table of Contents

 Aside from those requirements, you must be able to meet the minimum investment requirements for a hedge fund.
 The amount you’ll need will vary by fund, but a typical investment minimum may range anywhere from $100,000 to $2 million.

-The key to making money with hedge funds while minimizing risk generally lies in two things: Market trends and the fund manager.
-Like other investments, hedge funds are influenced by things like changing interest rates and volatility, and hedge fund managers need to do their best to contend with those risks to try and maximize returns for investors.
+Like other investments, hedge funds are influenced by factors like global economic trends, interest rates, and volatility.
+Hedge fund managers need to contend with those risks to try and maximize returns for investors.

 Managing risk, of course, starts with doing your research.
 Specifically, it’s important to understand what the fund invests in, the strategies the fund manager employs, and the fund’s track record.
 Helpful questions to ask include: